TlN3d/Klipper-Tool-Changer/README.md

 # Description

 Automation that listens to stored values from Klipper and activates a .cfg file accordingly.
+I made it to be able to change rotation distance when changing between a normal extruder and [GreenBoy3D's pellet extruder](https://greenboy3d.de).
+Each extruder attaches to the printhead magnetically, wires are connected using magnetic pin connectors.
+A different resistor on each extruder is connected to a free pin and a GND line of a fan.
+I have the gcode macro `IDENTIFY_TOOL` in my `print_start` macro in case I forgot to run it manually.

 * Gcode macro `IDENTIFY_TOOL` tests resistance of a resistor connected to selected pin and GND.
 * Klipper processes the given input depending on set intervals and assigns a value to `toolid`.